berkdurmus/berkdurmus.com/src/blogs/self-evolving-structured-memory.md

 ### TL;DR

-- **Flat text memories are brittle.** Summaries lose signal; updates cause unintended edits; rollback is a nightmare.
-- **Pure vectors are great for “vibes,”** not always for precision updates.
-- **Pure rigid schemas are tidy** but can’t evolve fast enough.
-- **We combine structured core memory, episodic records, and a schema evolution manager** so memory can grow safely and stay queryable.
-- **Everything is versioned and updated via JSON Patch,** so changes are targeted, auditable, and reversible.
+Flat text memories are brittle: summaries lose signal, small edits cause unintended changes, and rollback is a nightmare.
+Pure vectors are great for “vibes” but not for precise updates.
+Pure rigid schemas are tidy yet can’t evolve fast enough.
+We combine a structured core, episodic records, and a schema‑evolution manager so memory can grow safely and stay queryable.
+Everything is versioned and updated via JSON Patch so changes are targeted, auditable, and reversible.

 ### The Problem We Set Out to Solve

-Our previous two‑phase memory (Extract → Summarize → Store flat text) created technical and UX friction:

-- Important micro‑facts vanished in summarization.
-- No surgical updates; any change risked touching unrelated text.
+Our previous two‑phase memory (Extract → Summarize → Store flat text) created technical and UX friction.
+Important micro‑facts vanished in summarization.
+We had no way to make surgical updates, so any change risked touching unrelated text.
+There was no version history to support rollbacks.
+Contradictions were summarized away instead of resolved.
+We lost typed distinctions between facts, preferences, episodes, and goals.
+The system couldn’t adapt to new info types without manual schema work.
+And retrieval fell back to brittle regex or expensive re‑embedding.
-- No version history, no rollbacks.
-- Contradictions were “summarized away,” not resolved.
-- No typed distinctions between facts, preferences, episodes, goals.
-- Couldn’t adapt to new info types without manual schema tweaks.
-- Retrieval required brittle regex or expensive re‑embedding.

 ### The Mental Model: Memory as a Living Organism

 Users don’t speak in schemas; they speak in episodes.
 Systems, however, need structure to reason, retrieve, and evolve reliably.
-Our compromise:

-- **Core Memory (structured facts):** Canonical, typed, precise.
-Updated via JSON Patch.
-- **Episodic Storage (contextual snippets):** Preserves the words, tone, time, and topic links.
-- **Schema Evolution (gardener):** Detects patterns, proposes/creates categories, and promotes frequently used dynamics into the core schema.
-- **Meta‑Memory (the analyst):** Background processes that generate insights and active problem trackers from the above.
+Our compromise uses four parts: Core Memory for canonical typed facts updated via JSON Patch, Episodic Storage to preserve wording, tone, time, and topic links, a Schema‑Evolution manager to detect patterns and promote new categories, and Meta‑Memory to generate insights and track active problems.

 The result is both human‑faithful (we keep episodes!) and machine‑tractable (we structure facts!)—with an upgrade path when new information keeps showing up.